ryan-mcclue/ryan-mcclue/src/knowledge.md

 Will have clock sources, e.g. HSI, HSE, PLL. output of these is SYSCLK.
 SYSCLK is what would use to calculate cpu instruction cycles.

-# IOT
-REST:
-curl -H "Authorization: Bearer <access-token>" https://api.particle.io/devices -d arg="D7 HIGH"

-webpage on cloud. when connected to esp32 ssid, then send credentials. will send a packet to device ssid. turn esp32 into softAP. have user connect to its SSID and input credentials via webpage

-amazon s3 doesn't support https. however using amazon cloudfront cdn can reroute http to https (require CNAME setting on site DNS...?)

 # Hardware
 PLCs are hardened (physically and electrically) over typically SoC